 St. Francis Garden Pet Cemetery

 Grace Episcopal Church not only has a place to bury its parishioners, but also has a lovely spot to bury parishioners’ pets.
-For the burial ceremony, the officiating priest wears vestments and sprinkles the grave with Holy Water.
-Offered prayers conclude the pet’s burial.
+For the burial ceremony, the officiating priest offers prayers and blesses the ashes.
 A memorial book listing the buried pets and their owners is in the church office.
 The St. Francis Guild maintains the St. Francis Garden.